basho/basho_docs/source/guides/tutorials/installation/Installing-Erlang.md

 ./configure && make && sudo make install
 ```

-## Installing on Mac OS/X
+## Installing on Mac OS X
-You can install Erlang in several ways on OS/X: from source, with Homebrew, or with MacPorts.
+You can install Erlang in several ways on OS X: from source, with Homebrew, or with MacPorts.

 ### Source
 To build from source, you must have XCode tools installed from the CD that came with your Mac or from the Apple [[Developer website|http://developer.apple.com/]].